racecar0/derek-bot/README.md

 ~~Redo Monster array to either pull from the DB or a JSON (haven't decided yet, probably latter).~~ ~~Add experience/credit gain after monster death.
 Credit loss after player death.~~
 * Fix player/monster damage equation.
-Keeps doing more damage than it should.
+Keeps doing more damage in print than it should.
+* Leveling isn't triggering when xp equals the new level.
+* Healing is especially forked up.
+Keeps healing for more than it even says it does on print.
 * Allow users to pick a name at registration and change name after the fact.
 * Change "shield" icon to "run" icon and revamp run system.
 * Improved Leveling Systems (maybe add a base damage/heal/DR/run to each level that gets added in the equation?)